M-Kolacz/basketball-team-selector/docs/templates/api/server-action-implementation-plan.md

 4. Tech stack: <tech_stack>@docs/tech-stack.md</tech_stack>

-Your task is to create a comprehensive implementation plan for the Server Action.
+Your task is to create a comprehensive implementation plan for the server action.
 Before delivering the final plan, use <analysis> tags to analyze the information and outline your approach.
 In this analysis, ensure that:

 1. Summarize key points of the server action specification.
-2. List required and optional parameters from the specification.
+2. List required and optional input parameters from the specification.
-3. List necessary DTO types, validation schemas, and result types.
+3. List necessary DTO types, Command Models, and Zod schemas.
 4. Consider how to extract logic to a service (existing or new, if it doesn't exist).
-5. Plan input validation using Zod or similar (according to specification, database resources, and implementation rules).
+5. Plan input validation using Zod schemas according to the server action specification, database resources, and implementation rules.
 6. Determine how to log errors in the error table (if applicable).
-7. Identify potential security threats (considering server actions run server-side).
+7. Identify potential security threats based on the server action specification and tech stack.
-8. Outline potential error scenarios and how to return structured errors.
+8. Outline potential error scenarios and corresponding error codes/messages.

 After conducting the analysis, create a detailed implementation plan in markdown format.
 The plan should contain the following sections:

 1. Server Action Overview
 2. Input Details
-3. Return Type Details
+3. Output Details
 4. Data Flow
 5. Security Considerations
 6. Error Handling
-7. Performance Considerations
+7. Performance
 8. Implementation Steps

 Throughout the plan, ensure that you:

-- Use 'use server' directive appropriately
+- Use consistent error response patterns:
-- Handle FormData extraction and validation properly
-- Return structured ActionResult types (success/error objects)
-- Consider revalidation and cache invalidation strategies
-- Implement proper error handling without exposing sensitive details
-- Follow Next.js server action best practices
+  - Return `{ success: false, error: { code, message, fields? } }` for expected
+    errors
+  - Throw errors for unexpected/server errors
+  - Use specific error codes (e.g., `USERNAME_EXISTS`, `VALIDATION_ERROR`)
+  - Include field-level validation errors when applicable
 - Adapt to the provided tech stack
 - Follow the provided implementation rules
+- Use Zod for input validation
+- Properly mark server actions with `'use server'` directive
+- Handle authorization checks within the action
+- Return type-safe results

 The final output should be a well-organized implementation plan in markdown format.
 Here's an example of what the output should look like:

 ```markdown
 # Server Action Implementation Plan: [Action Name]

 ## 1. Server Action Overview